 So how can you help your clients avoid these commonplace contact center pitfalls?
 Let’s look at a few inbound strategies that are essential to success in today’s CX landscape.
 Read More >

-West collaborated with CCW Digital—a significant community, resource hub and advisory for customer management practice, call center and customer experience professionals—on an executive report that addresses the goals, challenges and solutions organizations will address in the pursuit of a result-oriented customer experience function.
+West collaborated with CCW Digital—a prominent community, resource hub and advisory for customer management practice, call center and customer experience professionals—on their Performance & Agents Executive Report.
+This report addresses the goals, challenges and solutions that organizations should address in the pursuit of a result-oriented customer experience function.

-Within the report West offers up 5 Rules of Customer Experience Performance (starting on page 23).
-You can read more about these major rules in the full write-up: Read More >
+Within the report, West’s “Practicality Guide: An Illustration of Improved Performance,” offers up 5 Rules of Customer Experience Performance (starting on page 25).
+You can read more about these best practices in the full write-up here.

 West is proud to receive a 2017 CRM Service Leader Award for Contact Center Infrastructure.
 Recognizing the major role the contact center plays in a company’s customer experience and bottom line, West designed its contact center offering with the intent to connect interactions across multiple channels, boost agent productivity, increase connection rates and build long-term brand advocates.

 CRM recognized West for the depth of its Cloud Contact Center’s functionality and addition of multichannel capabilities, network-based queuing, and preview, predictive, and progressive dialing modes that provide artificial intelligence to manage dialer pacing in real time.
 It also attributed much of West’s success to a number of strategic business decisions, including divesting its agent services back in January 2015.
 Click here to read the full write-up.
 Read More >